 Q: I haven’t received any volunteer signup opportunities yet?
 What’s up?

-A: At registration, each family indicated a preference for volunteer activities, such as concessions, field lining, fundraising, special events, etc. Based on that, we send invitations to SignUp Genius signups.
+A: There could be a couple reasons for this.
+(1) Emails are sent to the primary email address used at registration.
+Have you checked this email?
+Have you checked your spam folder?
+OR (2) At registration, each family indicates a preference for volunteer activities, such as concessions, field lining, fundraising, special events, etc. Based on that, we send invitations to Sign-Up Genius signups.
 Sometimes we expand the offers outside of your preference as we do not get enough positions filled from those included in the initial invitation.
-We also offer opportunities to fall-only families first as they will not be around in the spring.
-We then expand the invites to full year families.
-However there will be plenty of opportunites in spring.
+OR (3) Perhaps we have not had opportunities that fit your requested volunteer preferences.

 Q: What is our obligation to work at tournaments sponsored by the club?

-A: The Bob Buss and the Pumpkin tournaments rely on club families to run successfully.
+A: The Select (September), Pumpkin (October), Academy (April) and Bob Buss (June) tournaments rely on club families to run successfully.
 The shifts for these tournaments are viewed as any other club job and will allow a family to fulfill one of their club jobs by working it.

 Q: I am very busy and can’t fit in one more thing.
 Can I opt out of my volunteer job(s)?

-A: Yes, you can opt out of the club volunteer requirement by contacting the Volunteer Coordinator.
-We will note that request and the $100 volunteer deposit will be used by the club to hire assistance as necessary.
+A: Yes, you can opt out of the club volunteer requirement.
+You may have done it at registration or you may do it post-registration by contacting the Volunteer Coordinator.
+We will note that request and the $125 volunteer deposit will be used by the club to hire assistance as necessary.

-Feel free to contact Christine Keyes, EBU Volunteer Coordinator, at firstname.lastname@example.org if you have any further questions.
+Feel free to contact Michele Meidl in the EBU office at [email protected] if you have any further questions.